straup/reverse-geoplanet/README.md

 PHP
 --

-You can also call the reverse geocoder directly from a Flamwork project like this:
+You can also call the reverse geocoder directly from a Flamework project like this:

 	include("include/init.php");
 	loadlib("reverse_geoplanet");